marcostolosa/OSCE/README.md

 ----
 I am writing 50 POC's for various exploits, some which include bypassing advanced memory protections for educational purposes.

+Q. Doesn't every hacker have a personal secret arsenal of 0days?
+A. Yes, but these are for "security research" and I disclose them properly.

 ```
 Current status : 17/50
 Metasploit modules: 0